-4. Disclaimer of Warranty; Due Diligence.
-The Goods are being sold “as is,” and the Seller disclaims all warranties (other than the implied warranty of title under article 2 of the Uniform Commercial Code), whether express or implied, including the warranties of merchantability and fitness for a particular purpose.
+Disclaimer of Warranty; Due Diligence.
+The Goods are being sold “as is,” and the Seller disclaims all warranties of quality, whether express or implied, including the warranties of merchantability and fitness for particular purpose.
 The Buyer acknowledges that it has not been induced by any statements or representations of any person with respect to the quality or condition of the Goods and that no such statements or representations have been made.
 The Buyer acknowledges that it has relied solely on the investigations, examinations, and inspections as the Buyer has chosen to make and that the Seller has afforded the Buyer the opportunity for full and complete investigations, examinations, and inspections.

 (b) A party bringing a legal action or proceeding against the other party arising out of or relating to this agreement or the transactions it contemplates must bring the legal action or proceeding in any court of the State of [_____] sitting in [_____] County.
 Each party to this agreement consents to the exclusive jurisdiction of the courts of the State of [_____] sitting in [_____] County and its appellate courts, for the purpose of all legal actions and proceedings arising out of or relating to this agreement or the transactions it contemplates.